qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Two-Flux-Tunable-Transmons/Use Case 2 - Two-Qubit-Randomized-Benchmarking/README.md

 In order to both efficiently generate random two-qubit clifford sequences with recovery and use minimal OPX resources within the compiled program, each Clifford is decomposed into two of 736 possible "commands".
 Each command is pre-baked as a pulse, loaded onto the OPX, and can be addressed according to its "command id", which is an index from 0 to 735.
 Thus, when a random sequence is generated, it is streamed as input into the OPX as *2 x (circuit_depth + 1)* command IDs.
 Once the program receives the input stream, it is fed into a loop of switch cases, which play the pulse corresponding to the command ID.

+#### What is baking?
+Baking is a technique for pre-uploading pulses into waveform memory in order to overcome real-time limitations sometimes affecting play statements and frame rotations.

 #### What is a command?
 A command is an abstraction of gates which serves as a middle-ground between two-qubit Cliffords (too many to pre-load onto the OPX) and singular gates.
 A command is composed of single-qubit PhasedXZ gates and two-qubit gates.
 The first 720 commands are symplectic gates, and the remaining 16 are Pauli gates.

 #### How do commands combine to make Cliffords?
 Each two-qubit Clifford can be decomposed into 1/720 symplectic gates (commands 0-719), followed by 1/16 Pauli gates (commands 720-735).

+#### Why use commands instead of baking all the Cliffords?
+It would cost too much waveform memory to pre-upload all 11,520 two-qubit Clifford gates onto the OPX.
+Ideally, we could just bake all possible single-qubit and two-qubit gates, and this would be the most memory-friendly and efficient way to reconstruct 2Q Cliffords on the fly.
+However, the real-time switch-case on the OPX has a certain latency, which can be greater than the duration of a single gate, leading to gaps between consecutive gates.
+Therefore, the extended length of a "command" and smaller volume of commands compared with the two-qubit Cliffords provide an efficient middle-ground for navigating the OPX's unique constraints.

 #### How can I recover information about what random circuits I ran?